It's been a long, winding road to get here.

 A quick recap of autoimmune issues.

-Essentially, it's when your body's immune system become overactive and starts to attack our own tissue.
+Essentially, it's when your body's immune system becomes overactive and starts to attack our own tissue.

 Hmmmm….sound like the microglia hyperactivity above?